harrisj/amazon-sdb/README.txt

 == FEATURES:

-* A basic interface to Amazon sdb
+* A basic interface to Amazon SimpleDB
-* Includes a class for representing attribute sets in sdb
+* Includes a class for representing attribute sets in SimpleDB
-* Automatic conversion to/from sdb representations for integers and dates (for floats, it's suggested you use the Multimap#numeric function)
+* Automatic conversion to/from SimpleDB representations for integers and dates (for floats, it's suggested you use the Multimap#numeric function)
 * The beginnings of mock-based tests for methods derived from Amazon's docs

 == CAVEATS